 Before we get to the reasons why Mexican homebuilders stand a better chance than most, it's worth pointing out that because of Mexico's close economic ties to the U.S. (80% of the country's exports are sold here), widespread investor outlook for the Mexican economy is just a few shades north of dire.
 As a result, the country's stocks -- even its bluest blue chips -- have been pounded.

-Thus far, I've liked what I've found.
+Thus far, I've mostly liked what I've found.

 A public-sector priority

-First, thanks to a number of government policies, demand for new homes in Mexico is likely to be steadier than it will here in the U.S. That's because encouraging homeownership is a priority for President Felipe Calderon's government, and his goal is to provide 6 million mortgages by 2012.
+First, thanks to a number of government policies, demand for new homes in Mexico is likely to be steadier than it will be here in the U.S. That's because encouraging homeownership is a priority for President Felipe Calderon's government, and his goal is to provide 6 million mortgages by 2012.

 And he can back that up with action.
 The majority of mortgages in Mexico are issued by the government instead of private lenders (as is true in the U.S.).
 That's particularly true in the entry-level or affordable-home market, where Homex is dominant.
 And because government mortgage issuers are able to deduct payments directly from the paychecks of registered workers, they have been able to grow mortgage originations over the past five years while substantially decreasing exposure to nonperforming loans.